 To serve: Spread cooked rice on a plate.
 Top with Beef Tips and Veggies.
-Here, I’m dipping some Crusty Bread into the sauce to sop some of it up!
+Add some Crusty Bread and dip into the sauce to sop some of it up!
 I prefer more veggies and less meat (so I heaped the meat onto my husband’s plate!)

 This close up shows the texture of this dish.
 This delicious meal is healthy, low calorie, and gluten free.
 Because I soak the rice before using it all the bad enzymes are removed and aren’t circulated into my digestive system when I eat it!

 I served Crockpot Beef Tips and Veggies Over Rice with Crusty Bread – a fabulous no-knead, four-ingredient, vegan bread recipe that is EASY with a capital “E.” You will notice that the rice really plumps up a lot and doesn’t dry out when you soak the grains first.

 - 1 ½ lbs. eye of round sirloin steaks, cut in strips

 - ½ to ¾ cup gluten free flour